Getting Started with Workspace ONE Experience Management

 The Experience Score is the “Measure” component of the Omnissa DEX solution.
 Here is where employee digital experience with devices and apps is scored based on several metrics.

-To view the metrics used to calculate the scores and adjust the thresholds for your deployment, click the THRESHOLDS button in the top right of the Experience Score dashboard, or click Settings under Experience Management on the left navigation.
+To view the metrics used to calculate the scores and adjust the thresholds for your deployment, click the View Thresholds button in the top right of the Experience Score dashboard, or click Settings under Experience Management in the left navigation.

-Figure 13: Where to view metrics that compose the Experience Scores and edit default thresholds.
+Figure 14: Where to view metrics that compose the Experience Scores and edit default thresholds

 Experience Score is broken down by desktop devices, desktop apps, mobile apps, Horizon virtual desktops and apps, and an overall organization score.
 The admin can also drill down and view the Experience Score for individual apps, devices, and users.